 Schemas

-The DAX format is described by the XML schema instance document
+The workflow (erstwhile called DAX) format is described by the YAML

-The DAX file format has four major sections, with the second section divided into more sub-sections.
-The DAX format works on the abstract or logical level, letting you focus on the shape of the workflows, what to do and what to work upon.
+The abstract workflow file format has four major sections, with the second section divided into more sub-sections.
+The abstract workflow format works on the abstract or logical level, letting you focus on the shape of the workflows, what to do and what to work upon.

 Workflow level Metadata